 The Bauta Mask: This mask is famous for the Venice Carnival because it is the most essential type of mask worn during the Carnival.
 It used to enable the wearer to move more freely if they wanted to communicate outside with other members of society.

 The Moretta Mask: This mask is a traditional Venetian mask.
 This mask used to be often worn throughout the year by Venetian women.
 Moretta is an oval black velvet mask worn by women who visited monasteries.
 It was invented in France and quickly became popular in Venice because it brought out the beauty of women.
 The mask was finished with a veil.

-The Medico Della Peste: This is a modern Venetian carnival mask and is unique in history.
+The Medico Della Peste: This is a modern Venetian carnival mask unique in history.
 One of the worst plagues for the city of Venice was, without a doubt, the plague that struck the city on various occasions.
-Because of this, it is not a real mask, but it was a disguise used by local doctors who started wearing this strange costume during the plague.
+Because of this, it is not an actual mask, but it was a disguise used by local doctors who started wearing this strange costume during the plague.